FAQs

 Does my child need to be vaccinated?

-Yes.
 In accordance with state law, all enrolled children must show proof of current vaccination unless they have a medical exemption.
+Per CA licensing, we are able to accept delayed vaccination schedules under a “conditional acceptance”.
+Licensing requires specific documentation from your childs doctor to attend on a “conditional acceptance”.
 Starting January 1, 2021: Medical exemptions can only be issued through the California Immunization Registry - Medical Exemption website (https://cair.cdph.ca.gov/exemptions/home) licensed in California.
 Required vaccines include DTap, Polio, Hep B, MMR, Hib, and Varicella.

 Will my child be permitted to take their shoes off in the rain?